Main Office: (907) 631-9365

 Her sessions are tailored to the client’s unique preferences and needs, incorporating play, art, and movement-based exercises.
 When relevant, sessions explore family system dynamics contributing to symptoms, often involving primary caregivers with or without the child’s presence.
 She emphasizes the importance of caregivers being actively engaged in their children’s daily lives, using creativity as a tool for healing, prioritizing play, and employing body-based therapeutic techniques as fundamental aspects of the recovery journey.

 Tamara earned her Master’s degree in Social Work from the University of Alaska Anchorage in 2018.
-Before becoming a counselor, she worked in adolescent substance abuse treatment and holds a Chemical Dependency Counselor I certification.
-Her specialized training includes play therapy, Attachment Regulation and Competency (ARC), sensory-motor affect regulation, and Eye Movement Desensitization and Reprocessing (EMDR).
+Before becoming a counselor, she worked in adolescent substance abuse treatment.
+Her specialized training includes play therapy, filial therapy, Attachment Regulation and Competency (ARC), sensory-motor affect regulation, and Eye Movement Desensitization and Reprocessing (EMDR).

 Among her many accomplishments, Tamara is most proud of becoming a Licensed Clinical Social Worker (LCSW).
 This qualification enables her to deliver vital services across diverse settings, addressing complex social challenges while supporting individuals on a deeply personal level.